 Ms Joanna Callaghan

 Research interests: Deconstruction, Film as philosophy, Film production, filmmaking, practice as research, practice led research, Practice-based research, video art

 Lecturer in Media Practice

-Research interests: Analogue to Digital Conversion, art, collaboration, collective instrument, conceptual art, Creativity, cultural memory, digital art, digital materiality, Embodiment and Technologies, interactive installation, interdisciplinary research, networked memory, Perception, Performance And Live Art, Post-digital, systems aesthetics, tool-making
+Research interests: art, Automation, collaboration, collective instrument, conceptual art, Creativity, cultural memory, digital materiality, Embodiment and Technologies, expression, Human-Computer Interactions, interactive installation, interdisciplinary research, ludic, networked memory, Perception, Performance And Live Art, Post-digital, spatial practice, systems aesthetics

 Ms Wilma De Jong